theonize/Currier/Pattern/Vocation.md

 "You have been saved, now you are free to be."
 Jim Nestigan

+The real ministry of vocation is in melding our beliefs with our purpose.
+Not all believers are scholars but all are theologians and this permeates all of our endeavors.

 [1Cor 7:17]
 assigned ~ _emerisen_ = bestowed, a distribution
 called ~ _keklyken_ = an announcement